turingschool-examples/snowy-meadow-8534/README.md

 * No visual styling is required or expected
 * You do not need to test for or create any model validations.
+* You are not required too use advanced routing syntax.
+Any syntax is fine.

 ## Overview

 Community Garden is an app that tracks Gardens, Plots, and Plants.

-* Gardens have a name and an 'organic' column
+* Gardens have a name and an 'organic' boolean column
   * Ex: `name: "Turing Community Garden", organic: true`
 * Plots have a number, size, and a direction
  	* Ex: `number: 25, size: "Large", direction: "East"`